STAR (student travel and research) grants

 Ensure your reference is sent directly by your supervisor by the same deadline.

-Successful applicants will be notified within three weeks of the closing date.
+Successful applicants will be notified within 3 - 4 weeks of the closing date.

 Late or incomplete applications will not be considered.